PECS Communication Cards: Tool for Families

 Introduction to PECS

 The Picture Exchange Communication System, or PECS, was developed in 1985 as part of the Delaware Autism Program in the United States.
-Rooted in the principles of Applied Behaviour Analysis (ABA), PECS uses picture communication cards to make communicative messages more accessible and understandable [1].
+Rooted in the principles of Applied Behavior Analysis (ABA), PECS uses picture communication cards to make communicative messages more accessible and understandable [1].

 PECS is designed to help individuals understand how communication works and engage in meaningful interactions with others.
 It uses picture symbols that represent activities to motivate students to participate and learn structured expressive communication skills.